Know the risks when renting accommodations on home-sharing platforms.

 - Home-sharing should be a secondary option considering the availability of comparatively priced hotels and motels.

 - Investigate the safety of the neighborhood and surrounding environment.

 - Identity the rating and review the feedback from multiple past guests.
 It is only recommended to choose a property with a rating of 5 stars and Superhost status.

 - Always communicate and book the rental through the home-sharing service web platform.
 Never send money directly to a host or rental property owner.

 - Understand the home-sharing company’s security camera policy.
 For example, for Airbnb rentals, the host must disclose in their listing—under Amenities—if they have security cameras.
 They are not allowed to place them in any area of the property where privacy is required, such as a bathroom or bedroom.
 Make sure to contact the host prior to your travel date if you have questions.

-- Stay at locations that identify in their listing—under Amenities—that the property has the following emergency equipment: smoke detectors, carbon monoxide detectors, fire extinguisher, and first aid kit.
+- Stay at locations that identify in their listing—under Amenities—that the property has the following emergency equipment: smoke detectors, carbon monoxide detectors, fire extinguishers, and first aid kits.
 When you arrive, do a safety check and make sure you know where all the relevant emergency equipment and safety information are located.
 If you are not sure where these are located, be sure to contact your host.
 Many travelers bring their own carbon monoxide detectors and first aid kit to ensure they stay safe.